wisdark/koadic/README.md

-implant/inject/shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a zombie on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals.
+implant/inject/shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Create a local/domain user implant/persist/registry | Add a Koadic payload to the registry implant/persist/schtasks | Add a Koadic payload as a Scheduled Task implant/persist/wmi | Add a Koadic payload as a WMI subscription implant/phishing/password_box | Prompt a user to enter their password. implant/pivot/stage_wmi | Hook a zombie on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals.